ziap/ziap.github.io/content/blog/sin-approx/index.md

 }
 ```

-The final line `return max_error / FLT_EPSILON` convert the maximum error into
+The final line `return max_error / FLT_EPSILON` converts the maximum error into
 a unit called [ULP](//en.wikipedia.org/wiki/Unit_in_the_last_place).
 The reason
-is because 5 ULP and 10 ULP are easier to display than 5.960464477539062e-07
+is that 5 ULP and 10 ULP are easier to display than 5.960464477539062e-07 and
-and 1.1920928955078125e-06.
-Also ULP takes into account of the data type, so
+1.1920928955078125e-06.
+Also, ULP takes into account of the data type, so while
-while 5.960464477539062e-07 is 5 ULP in 32-bit float which is great, but it is
+5.960464477539062e-07 is 5 ULP in 32-bit float which is great, but it is a
-a whopping 2684354560 ULP in 64-bit float which is absolutely horrible.
+whopping 2684354560 ULP in 64-bit float which is absolutely horrible.

 ### Testing smaller lookup tables